kernkonzept/emmc-driver/doc/usage.md

 * `"dma-map-all"`

   Map the entire client dataspace into the DMA space at the first I/O request and never unmap the dataspace until the client is destroyed.
+This is the default behavior.

+  Flag.
+True if provided.

+* `"dma-map-per-req"`

-The default behavior is to map the relevant part of the dataspace before an I/O request and unmap it after the request.
+  By default, the entire client dataspace is mapped into the DMA space at the first I/O request and the dataspace is never unmapped until the client is destroyed.
+Change the default behavior by mapping the relevant part of the dataspace before an I/O request and unmapping it after the request.

   Flag.
 True if provided.